Luis00444/chatAppJava/README.md

 This project has a package where you could find the different classes for TCP and UDP servers and clients.
-The Main program read from the command line the port to listen and flags to execute the server or client on localhost, and has flags to indicate if a server or client, and the protocol to use for the connection.
-If no argument is given or -h is passed as a flag, print the help
+The Main program read from the command line the port to listen and flags to execute the server or client, and has flags to indicate if a server or client, the address for the client as a flag, and the protocol to use for the connection.
+If no argument is given or -h is passed as a flag, print the help.

 The main classes in the package are:
 * UDPServer: udp server